Build-On-Save

 Configuration

 By default, ZLS will automatically enable Build-On-Save if your build script defines a “check” step.
-Otherwise you will need set the enable_build_on_save
+Otherwise you will need to set the enable_build_on_save

 config option.
 You can use build_on_save_args